dr-rompecabezas/qugenai/README.md

 ## Contributing

-We’re at the early planning stages and welcome feedback and ideas to improve QuGenAI’s capabilities.
-Contributions will be open as the technical architecture solidifies.
+We’re in the early planning stages and welcome feedback and ideas to improve QuGenAI’s capabilities.
+As the technical architecture solidifies, contributions will be open.

 ## License